nahomWM/Telebirr-credit-calculator/README.md

 # Telebirr Credit Calculator
 A web application for calculating and managing Telebirr credit transactions with detailed statistics and reporting.

+All information is sourced from [ethiotelecom.et/mela-micro-credit](https://www.ethiotelecom.et/mela-micro-credit) and this website is not affiliated with Ethio telecom.
+This calculator reflects assumptions based on the referenced documentation and may not be fully accurate.

 ## Features